 - Explanation of the change: Former requirement 4.12.1.4.
-Due to new technology devices that do not require very frequent inspections and other reasons, the facility may choose a frequency of inspections other than weekly.
-The facility may choose less frequent inspections based on (1) their assessment, (2) the absence of pest sightings, and (3) a demonstration of the consistent performance of monitoring equipment and efficiency of the IPM Program. - Guidance on evaluation of criteria: Food Safety Professionals will check the frequency of internal monitoring device inspections, service records, pest-sighting logs, the absence of internal rodent activity, and trend reports to assess effectiveness of the program.
+Due to new technology devices that do not require very frequent inspections and other reasons, the facility may choose based on their assessment (and absence of pest sightings) a frequency of inspections other than weekly if the consistent performance of monitoring equipment and efficiency of the IPM Program can be demonstrated. - Guidance on evaluation of criteria: Food Safety Professionals will check the frequency of internal monitoring device inspections, service records, pest-sighting logs, and trend reports to assess effectiveness of the program.
 Effectiveness includes timely removal of rodents to prevent attraction of secondary pests, mechanically functioning devices, and cleanliness of devices to prevent attraction for insects.